mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_collection_set_write_concern.rst

 Sets the write concern to use for operations on ``collection``.

-The default write concern is MONGOC_WRITE_CONCERN_W_DEFAULT: the driver blocks awaiting basic acknowledgment of write operations from MongoDB.
+The default write concern is MONGOC_WRITE_CONCERN_W_DEFAULT: the driver blocks awaiting basic acknowledgement of write operations from MongoDB.
 This is the correct write concern for the great majority of applications.